icpctools/icpctools/website/content/cds.md

 * an RSS feed for the contest
 * the set of files which a team submitted to the judges for a specific run

+Note that a [Docker image](https://hub.docker.com/r/icpctools/cds) also exists for the CDS.

 {{< tooldownload name=CDS toolname=wlp.CDS doc=ContestDataServer >}}